clux/kubecon2020/source/slides.md

 ```

 notes:
-- Just the basic derives that almost everyone uses for `Serialize` and `Deserialize` from the `serde` library.
-This gives you serialization and deserialization methods that all follow standard traits.
+- First example everyone sees is derive `Serialize` + `Deserialize` from the `serde` library.
+Implements these traits and allows you to convert between various serialization formats.
+Can customize it further with struct level, or field level attributes.
-- In practice, you often end up writing much of the same annotations as you would with go's json encoding to like distinguish casings of your code and disk format, but there's type safety around it.
-Not just comments in backticks.
+- In practice, you often end up writing much of the same gunk/annotations as you would with go's json encoding to like distinguish casings of your code and disk format, but there's type safety + error handling around it.

 ---
 ### kube-derive: CustomResource